 An annual competition which aims to discover the next generation of journalists and vloggers has launched at Staffordshire University.

-The launch event, held at the University’s broadcast newsroom, was attended by teachers from schools across Staffordshire.
-Organised by third-year journalism and PR students, the Awards aim to inspire young people considering a career in media.
+The launch event, usually held at the University, was streamed via the Awards’ social media channels.
+Organised by third-year journalism and PR students, the Awards aim to inspire young people considering a career in journalism.

-Teachers can book a workshop at their school by emailing firstname.lastname@example.org.
+Teachers can book an e-workshop at their school by emailing firstname.lastname@example.org.

 Diana Shabani, a student at St John Fisher Catholic College in Newcastle-under-Lyme, is a previous winner of the Awards.

 She commented: “I want to pursue a career in writing and film-making and I found the competition particularly beneficial in providing me with the opportunity to experience journalism, which itself is a pathway to a number of careers.

 “Another benefit of the awards is that I now have an extremely effective way to enhance my application when it comes to applying for university.”